 – Rachel Jones

-We have begun the long-term process both to expand our current programs and develop new programs that address our Vision, Purpose, Priorities, as well as what can be termed, more universally, our ikigai (Japanese: the value of what we do).
+We have begun the long-term process both to expand our current programs and develop new programs that address our Vision, Mission and Purpose as well as what can be termed, more universally, our ikigai (Japanese: the value of what we do).

 ‣ democracy and social justice issues of mobility and public space

-‣ social justice in access to clean water
+‣ social justice in access to clean air and water

-‣ security, human health and environmental issues of urban lighting
+‣ complex social, environmental and economic problems of urban lighting

 ‣ Carl Anthony [Founder, Breakthrough Communities; affiliations with University of California, Berkeley; Stanford University; Harvard University (Institute of Politics)]